ConnorGramling/OpenGL-Maze-Structure/README.md

 ## TODO

+* The height of walls and pillars must appear random - 5pts
 * Random maze - 5pts
 * Simple collision detection - 5pts
 * Solving from entrance to exit - 10pts